pundit-community/pundit-matchers/README.md

       it { should permit_mass_assignment_of(:publish) }
     end

-    context "accessing an unpublished article" do
+    context 'accessing an unpublished article' do
       let(:article) { Article.create(publish: false) }

-      it "includes article in resolved scope" do expect(resolved_scope).to include(article)
+      it 'includes article in resolved scope' do expect(resolved_scope).to include(article)
       end